 Once you know the source, you can identify the strain of ransomware using a site like No More Ransom.
 Just scan one of the encrypted files, and the site will help identify the variant.
 In some cases, it may even be able to provide a free decryption key.

 Once you know the variant, you'll know exactly how this strain of ransomware behaves.
 You can then inform everyone left on the network what to look for, so they don't end up infected.

-After that, you can start the recovery process by using the latest clean backup or, if you're lucky, the decryption key.
+After that, you can start the recovery process by using the latest clean backup or, if you're lucky, the decryption key to decrypt files.
 Unfortunately, some ransomware targets backups, making them unusable, so you may be out of luck entirely.
 If that's the case, you'll have to move on.
 The data, unfortunately, is gone.

 Fortunately, there are programs available that can keep your backups safe and provide instant recovery from attacks.

 Rubrik Instant Ransomware Recovery is one way to ensure your business can recover fast.
 It provides instant recovery in just a few clicks.
 And, thanks to immutable backups, Rubrik ensures an attack won't leave you without your data by keeping your backups 100% protected and resilient.

 Rubrik also offers Radar which can quickly pinpoint files affected by ransomware.
 That makes recovery far faster and helps you analyze the attack's total impact quickly.
 Rubrik also offers Sonar which helps discover and track personally identifiable information (PII) on your network.

 Rubrik can even protect data across multi-cloud environments.
 Rubrik's data protection services provide immutable snapshots, as well as encryption at-rest and in-transit.
 Together, these services make recovery faster, even if a ransomware attack occurs.